olibclarke/protein_babelfish/README.md

 - If headers are not UniProt-style, the script will ask for species and gene name for each sequence before starting the lookup.

 ## Caveat
-Written with the assistence of Codex/ChatGPT5.4; Tested against a few different structures, but there may still be bugs; let me know if you encounter any!
+Written with the assistence of Codex/ChatGPT5.4; Tested against a few different alignments, but there may still be bugs; let me know if you encounter any!
 I have provided a [sample alignment](ryr_alignment.fasta) for testing as part of the repo.